enthought/Numpy-Tutorial-SciPyConf-2015/README.rst

 Enthought Canopy (https://store.enthought.com/, the free version is enough), or Continuum's Anaconda (http://continuum.io/downloads).

+If you do, you will need to make sure that you install or update all needed packages.
 To be able to run the examples, demoes and exercises, you must have the following packages installed:
 - numpy 1.8+
 - matplotlib 1.4+
 - ipython 2.0+ (for running, experimenting and doing exercises)